ForeCyberSec/eCPPT-Notes/Command-list.md

 # Nmap

-//update scripts database
+- update scripts database
-nmap --script-updatedb
+# nmap --script-updatedb

-//ping sweep, we can run this first to discover hosts nmap -sn
+- ping sweep, we can run this first to discover hosts
+# nmap -sn

-//also we can try running no ping to see any extra hosts hidden behind firewalls nmap -n -sn
+- also we can try running no ping to see any extra hosts hidden behind firewalls
+# nmap -n -sn

-//Once we have hosts we can scan targets to check OS and service/version and run default scripts nmap -T4 -O -sV -sC
+- Once we have hosts we can scan targets to check OS and service/version and run default scripts
+# nmap -T4 -O -sV -sC

-//if all ports are filtered on a host be sure to check for openings on udp port 161/ (SNMP) nmap -sU -p 161,162
+- if all ports are filtered on a host be sure to check for openings on udp port 161/ (SNMP)
+# nmap -sU -p 161,162

-//this is for NFS enumeration on Linux if rpc services are found nmap --script nfs-ls,nfs-showmount,nfs-statfs <targetIP>
+- this is for NFS enumeration on Linux if rpc services are found
+# nmap --script nfs-ls,nfs-showmount,nfs-statfs <targetIP>

-//Linux SMB enumeration
+- Linux SMB enumeration
-nmap --script smb-enum-shares <targetIP>
+# nmap --script smb-enum-shares <targetIP>

+- this checks for outbound connectivity on a linux machine
+# nmap -sT -p 4444-4450 portquiz.net